 Testing Backward

-Saving money is the primary reason to test backward.
-Perhaps an invoice-style letter will bring in more money than an expertly designed and beautifully printed (and expensive!) direct mail package.
-If so, the program’s cost to raise a dollar will decrease accordingly.
+Saving money (and time!) are great reasons for testing backward.
+Perhaps an invoice-style letter appeal will bring in more money than an expertly designed and beautifully printed (and expensive!) mail package.
+If so, the appeal’s cost to raise a dollar will decrease accordingly.
 The other reason to test backward is to determine if there is any positive significance to taking a simpler, more streamlined approach.
+Since cost savings are at the core of testing backward, a response that is the same or even close is a successful test.

 AGN Members receive unlimited access to our resources, discounts, and other benefits.
 Click here to learn more.